P-p-H-d/mlib/README.md

 This is more or less an equivalent to the C++ STL.

-M\*LIB should be portable to any systems that support C99 (or C11 for some rare features).
+M\*LIB should be portable to any systems that support C99 (or C11 for some very rare features).
-Compatibility with C++ was not aimed (as the library is totally useless in C++ - use the STL instead) but is more or less kept.
+Compatibility with C++ was not aimed (as the library is totally useless in C++ - use the STL instead) but should be kept.

 M\*LIB is **only** composed of a set of headers.
 There is no C file.
 Just put the header in the search path of your compiler,